 Are you a general practitioner who risks losing access to higher rebates on 16 June 2021?

 Recent legislative changes have simplified recognition of General Practitioners (GPs) as specialists, streamlining access to higher Medicare rebates for your patients.
 GP access to Medicare will be determined by continued registration status with the Australian Health Practitioner Regulation Agency (Ahpra).
-Medical practitioners who have been awarded fellowship must be registered as a Specialist GP with Ahpra.
+Medical practitioners who have been awarded fellowship must be registered as a Specialist GP with Ahpra for continued access to these rebates.

 Fellows who do not hold specialist registration with Ahpra